spacemeshos/docs/docs/start/smeshing/smeshing_adv/post_init.md

 ### Windows

-Windows users can copy and run the following code into a PowerShell window (running as an administrator) to see the drives on which they can initialize the PoST and start smeshing:
+Windows users can copy and run the following code into a PowerShell window (running as an administrator) to see the available space on each of their partitions and whether they can store the PoST initialization data on those partitions:

 ```powershell
 Get-PSDrive -PSProvider FileSystem | ForEach-Object {